 Technology and operations expenses.
-Technology and operations expenses increased \$1.7 million, or 6.1%, from the impact of the growth in our distribution network facilities, market share expansion, and client diversification efforts that occurred throughout the past year, as well as other inflationary cost increases.
+Technology and operations expenses increased \$1.8 million, or 4.4%, due to a \$0.7 million increase from changes to stock compensation and other variable compensation, and from the impact of the growth in our distribution network facilities, market share expansion, and client diversification efforts, as well as other inflationary cost increases.

 Sales and marketing expenses.
-Sales and marketing expenses increased \$1.3 million, or 6.2%, from the impact of our market share expansion and client diversification efforts that occurred throughout the past year, as well as other inflationary cost increases, and partially offset by a \$0.9 million non-recurring benefit from a concluded client program.
+Sales and marketing expenses increased \$3.5 million, or 10.8%, due to a \$1.0 million increase in stock compensation expense and other variable compensation, a \$0.5 million increase in bad debt expense, and the impact of our market share expansion and client diversification efforts, as well as other inflationary cost increases.
+These increases were partially offset by a \$0.9 million non-recurring benefit from a concluded client program.

 General and administrative expenses.
-General and administrative expenses decreased \$1.5 million, or 9.8%, as variable costs were incurred in the past year to support the expansion of our sales, marketing, technology and operations functions, and due to a decrease in stock and other compensation expenses from changes in expected attainment of certain variable compensation targets.
+General and administrative expenses decreased \$0.4 million, or 2.0%, primarily due to a \$0.3 million decrease in stock compensation expense.

 Depreciation and amortization.
-Depreciation and amortization expense increased \$0.7 million, or 13.5%, primarily due to the increase in intangible assets following our acquisition of Bid4Assets on November 1, 2021.
+Depreciation and amortization expense increased \$0.9 million, or 11.8%, primarily due to the increase in intangible assets following our acquisition of Bid4Assets on November 1, 2021.

 Fair value adjustment of acquisition earn-outs.
-Fair value adjustment of acquisition earn-outs decreased by \$8.5 million as a non-cash gain for the same amount was recorded during the six months ended March 31, 2022, due to a reduction in the fair value of the Bid4Assets earn-out liability.
+Fair value adjustment of acquisition earn-outs decreased by \$20.0 million as the cumulative non-cash gain for the same amount was recorded during the nine months ended June 30, 2022, due to a reduction in the fair value of the Bid4Assets earn-out liability.
 See Note 11 - Fair Value Measurement for further information.

-Other operating expenses (income).
-Other operating expenses (income) was consistent between the six months ended March 31, 2023 and 2022.
+Other operating (income) expenses, net.
+Other operating (income) expense, net was consistent between the nine months ended June 30, 2023 and 2022.

-Interest and other (income), net.
-Interest and other expenses (income), net increased \$0.8 million, due to the effect of rising interest rates on our cash equivalent and short-term investment holdings.
+Interest and other (income) expense, net.
+Interest and other (income) expense, net increased \$1.7 million, due to the effect of rising interest rates on our cash equivalent and short-term investment holdings.

 Provision for income taxes.
-Provision for income taxes increased \$0.7 million due to the impact of foreign, state, and local taxes and permanent tax adjustments.
+Provision for income taxes increased \$1.0 million due to the impact of foreign, state, and local taxes and permanent tax adjustments.